Avdhut-code/Hypr-Trinity/README.md

 This will:
 1. `git pull` the latest changes from `~/.local/share/LinuxMintHyprlandConfig/`
-2. Re-run the full install for your distro — skipping optional apps and the confirmation prompt
+2. Re-run the full install for your distro — asking user for updating optional apps and take the confirmation prompt
 3. Re-apply all symlinks to pick up any new config files added in the update

 > [!NOTE]